 Alcohol and Marijuana Compared

-While an addiction to pot isn’t going to pose serious danger like an addiction to heroin, it’s important to realize that it does have potential for serious abuse.
-And even though only 9 percent of all those who do use cannabis become addicted, the possibility for abuse is very real.
+While an addiction to pot isn’t going to pose serious risk of death like an addiction to heroin, it’s important to realize that it does have potential for serious abuse.
+And even though only 9 percent of all those who do use cannabis become addicted, the possibility for an addiction on some level is very real.
 For those suffering from withdrawal and looking for a new way to change, Ibogaine may be an option.
-Each person’s relationship to marijuana is different, but understanding there is potential for abuse is safe to keep in mind when consuming cannabis.
+Each person’s relationship to marijuana is different, but understanding there is potential for abuse.
+Keep this in mind when consuming cannabis.